2025 All-Ireland Senior Football Championship final

-The 2025 All-Ireland Senior Football Championship final was the 138th final of the All-Ireland Senior Football Championship and the culmination of the 2025 All-Ireland Senior Football Championship.
-The match was played at Croke Park in Dublin on 27 July 2025.
+The 2025 All-Ireland Senior Football Championship final was a Gaelic football match played at Croke Park in Dublin on 27 July 2025 between Donegal and Kerry, the culmination of the 2025 All-Ireland Senior Football Championship.
+It was the 138th final of that sport's primary competition, the All-Ireland Senior Football Championship.

-Munster champions Kerry took on Ulster champions Donegal.
-Kerry defeated Donegal by ten points, with a score of 1–26 (29) to 0–19 (19), claiming their 39th title.
+Kerry, the Munster champion, defeated Donegal, the Ulster champion, by ten points, with a score of 1–26 (29) to 0–19 (19), claiming their 39th title.

 The game was televised nationally on RTÉ One as part of The Sunday Game live programme, presented by Joanne Cantwell from the Croke Park studio, with analysis from Peter Canavan, Tomás Ó Sé and Lee Keegan.
-Match commentary was provided by Darragh Maloney, assisted by Éamonn Fitzmaurice.
+Match commentary was provided by Darragh Maloney and Éamonn Fitzmaurice.
 The game was also televised on BBC Two in Northern Ireland.
+BBC covered the final for the 3rd year in a row presented by Sarah Mulkerrins with a different punditry lineup as joined by Oisín McConville, Philly McMahon and Conor McManus.
+Commentary for a 3rd year was provided by Thomas Niblock and multiple All-Ireland-winning manager Mickey Harte, with pitch-side updates from Mark Sidebottom, Brendan Devenney and Owen Mulligan.

 The game received a 76% audience share, with viewers on RTÉ particularly interested in the last appearance of Michael D. Higgins ahead of the game where, as is tradition, he received the players as President of Ireland.

 Background

-entered the game as the most successful team in the history of the competition, having previously won 38.
-They are appearing in their third final in four years and are aiming to win their first All-Ireland since 2022.
+entered the game as the most successful team in the history of the competition, having previously won 38 titles.
+They were appearing in their third final in four years and were aiming to win their first All-Ireland since 2022.

 approached the match aiming to win their third All-Ireland, having previously won the title in 1992 and 2012.
-The 2025 final was a repeat of the 2014 final in which Kerry defeated Donegal by 2-09 to 0-12.
+The 2025 final was a repeat of the 2014 final in which Kerry defeated Donegal by 2-9 to 0-12.

 Paths to the final

 Kerry manager Jack O'Connor went into this decider looking to defeat the top three teams in Ulster, having already disposed of and in the previous two games.
-His on-the-record quotes of his loathing for teams like Donegal, quotes such as "There's an arrogance to northern football which rubs Kerry people up the wrong way…'", from his book Keys to the Kingdom, received an airing ahead of the match.
+His on-the-record quotes of his loathing for teams like Donegal, quotes such as "There's an arrogance to northern football which rubs Kerry people up the wrong way...'", from his book Keys to the Kingdom, received an airing ahead of the match.

 This game meant Donegal became the first team to play 11 championship matches in the same season.